El Cóndor Pasa (song): Simon & Garfunkel version

-In 1970, the Simon & Garfunkel duo recorded the Los Incas version, adding English lyrics which included Paul Simon in the author credits under the song name "El Cóndor Pasa (If I Could)".
+Simon & Garfunkel recorded the song under the title "El Cóndor Pasa (If I Could)", featuring English lyrics credited to Simon.
 The instrumental version by Los Incas was used as the base track.
-They included the song on the 1970 album Bridge Over Troubled Water.
-Simon & Garfunkel released their version as a single in the US, which reached number 18 on the Billboard Pop Singles chart and number 6 on the Easy Listening chart, in fall 1970.
-This cover achieved major international success and fame.
+The duo included the song on their 1970 album, Bridge over Troubled Water, and released it as a single in the US, where it reached number 18 on the Billboard Pop Singles chart and number 6 on the Easy Listening chart, in fall 1970, and peaked at number 11 on the Cash Box Top 100.

-In regard to the Simon & Garfunkel version, Daniel Alomía Robles, Jorge Milchberg, and Paul Simon are now all listed as songwriters, with Simon listed alone as the author of the English lyrics.
+Cash Box said that "Paul Simon's arrangement and lyrics turn a marvelous South American folk melody into a stunning commentary."
+Billboard called it a "sensitive and moving ballad".